-As dog lovers, we all have our favorite breeds.
+As canine lovers, we all have our favorite dog breeds.
 Our preferences are usually guided by our upbringing or experiences with certain dogs – some of us may have happy memories of the Golden Retriever we owned as a child, or perhaps we’ve spent our adult lives around working breeds used in police work.
 We’ve all come to realize the amazing ways our canine friends can enhance our lives.

-Although we all have our favorites, determining which is the most popular breed of all is an extremely difficult task.
+Although we all have our favorites, determining which is the most popular dog breed of all is an extremely difficult task.
 The American Kennel Club recognized 192 breeds on its 2018 list of the most registered breeds in the United States, with the Labrador Retriever gaining the top spot (as it has every single year since 1991).

-But instead of limiting ourselves to just the U.S., what if we tried to find out the most popular dog breed in the entire world?
+But instead of limiting ourselves to just the U.S., what if we tried to find out the most popular dog breed in the world?

 Until recently, it would have taken significant (not to mention almost impossible) research to determine which dog breed is the most popular globally.
 After all, not every country publishes a list of dog breed registration statistics like the AKC.

 We needed a way to gauge the popularity of breeds, looking at the world as a whole rather than just one individual nation.
 So, as many of us do, we turned to Google – Google Trends, that is.
 Google Trends allows you to compare the popularity of search terms against one another.
 In our case, we were able to find out which dog breed is the most searched for – and by this metric, the most popular – in the entire world.

-The period covered by our analysis of the most popular dog breeds in the world for 2019 included Google searches performed between August 1st, 2018 to July 31st, 2019.
+The period covered by our list of popular dog breeds for 2019 included Google searches performed between August 1st, 2018 to July 31st, 2019.

 For each breed, we have listed a couple of additional details.
 The AKC Rank shows where the breed ranked in number of registrations on the 2018 American Kennel Club list.
 This allows you to draw an easy comparison between how popular each breed is in the United States, compared with the world as a whole.